reagan83/s15-p4/readme.md

 ## Remaining To Do

-########## Display tasks
-- A page to edit the content of existing tasks.
-- Whenever a task is displayed, it should list the date it was created and if complete, when it was completed.

 ########### New Tasks
 - Use error checking: Don't allow empty tasks, don't allow duplicate email sign-ups, etc.